sjchiass/website/content/posts/misc/2021_w19_linux/index.md

 cat ~/temp/id_rsa.pub | ssh user@hostname 'cat >> .ssh/authorized_keys'
 ```

+## SECRETS

+Secrets are encrypted values that can be read securely by your Actions scripts.
+You can read more about GitHub secrets here: <https://docs.github.com/en/actions/reference/encrypted-secrets>

-Pasting a secret into GitHub is pretty easy.
+Adding a new secret into GitHub is pretty easy.
 In your repository, navigate here:

 ```
 Settings -> Secrets -> New repository secret
 ```

+Let's use this to give GitHub our SSH private key.

-Name the secret `KEY` and paste in the private key contents.
-You can read more about GitHub secrets here: <https://docs.github.com/en/actions/reference/encrypted-secrets>
+Create a new secret and name it `KEY`.
+Paste in the private key contents as its value.

 If you added a passphrase to your key, add it to a `PASSPHRASE` secret.

-## Other secrets

 Add these other secrets to GitHub.
 You have to specify the `USERNAME`, `HOST` AND `PORT` separately.

   * `USERNAME` the user you want to log into for the scp
   * `HOST` probably an IP address
-  * `PORT` the port number, probably 22 if kept the default
+  * `PORT` the port number, probably 22 if you kept the default

 ## GitHub action

+### Automated Hugo dump

 Here is my full `.yml` file.
 The last step `Upload` is when the files are copied.